cubing/standards/draft/1/fundamental-cube-terms/index.md

 The part of a face that belongs to a given piece is called a "facelet", or colloquially a "sticker".

-Example: the top 9 facelets/stickers of a 3x3x3 cube are called the "`U` face".
+Example: the `U` face consists of 9 facelets/stickers.

 ### 1.1.4 Face Layout